akukral/craftbox/README.md

 1. That's it!
 Were you expecting more?

 ### Usage
 ##### Basic Vagrant Commands
+Use `npm install` to install Gulp and package.json dependancies.

+Run `gulp` to spin up localhost server with Browser Sync.
+Run `gulp build` to compress js and css.

+##### Basic Vagrant Commands
 Start or resume your server - `vagrant up`